|

 Production: author → implied author → narrator → character {speaker(s)} → Reception: character {listener(s)} → narratee → implied reader → reader |

-The implied author is the seeming 'author' of the narrative who, however, cannot be identified with the real author, who may have different beliefs and attitudes.
+The implied author is the seeming 'author' of the narrative who, however, cannot be identified with the real author, as they may have different beliefs and attitudes.
 The implied reader is the mirror image of the implied author.
 The implied reader is the 'reader' addressed by the narrative, but whose views, as they are indicated by the narrative, may be quite different from those of the flesh-and-blood reader.

 The narratee is the mirror image of the narrator.
 It is the personage within the text addressed by the narrator.
 As such, it may be difficult to locate the narratee in third-person narratives.
 Arguably, the narratee is 'absent' in some texts, whereas all written narratives have narrators and can be classified in terms of one of the types of narrators mentioned above.